 Start Watching Mighty Nein – I did it!
 I’m currently on episode #11 when I’m writing this, but I did start the campaign.
 I have so much left to listen to.
 I’m not phased, I will get caught up on all things Critical Role eventually.

-Read 100 Books, Comics, Graphic Novels, etc. – My final number was 71 which isn’t too bad.
+Read 100 Books, Comics, Graphic Novels, etc. – My final number was 71, which isn’t too bad.
 I think 100 is a miraculous, yet unattainable goal for me.
-I would rather read fewer things, but enjoy everything than speed read through things to get to the triple digits.
+I would rather read fewer things, but enjoy everything, than speed-read through things to get to the triple digits.

 Play 4 Different PS4 or Console Games – I like this goal because it’s usually pretty easy to achieve.
 I ended up playing a good variety of different games that ended up becoming favorites of mine.

 Play Through Marvel’s Spider-Man on a Tougher Difficulty – I am about a fourth of the way through this goal.
 I didn’t complete this in time for Marvel’s Spider-Man 2 release in October.
-It’s still on my radar and I’m hoping to go back and complete the game sometime this year.
+It’s still on my radar, and I’m hoping to go back and complete the game sometime this year.

-Rewatch Christopher Eccleston’s Doctor Who Series + Tennant’s Series by End of the Year – This was an ambitious goal that I didn’t meet.
-I do want to rewatch Doctor Who, but the sheer volume of episodes to watch is a little intimidating.
+Rewatch Christopher Eccleston’s Doctor Who Series + Tennant’s Series by the end of the Year – This was an ambitious goal that I didn’t meet.
+I want to rewatch Doctor Who, but the sheer volume of episodes to watch is a little intimidating.
 With Critical Role taking up a lot of my time, I’m not sure if this is something that I want to make the time for right now.
 I could see once I’m caught up on Critical Role, I could see myself going back to Doctor Who at that time.

 Now I want to share my resolutions for 2024.